skaicoding/codev/vscode/README.md

-## Corus: Your AI Assistant In VS Code
+## Codev: Your AI Assistant In VS Code

 Receive code suggestions in real time and work on code in the IDE!